Virtual Assets Exchange Services Business License in Dubai: Cost and Requirements

 Digital finance is reshaping global commerce at speed, and Dubai has positioned itself at the forefront of that transformation.
 As virtual assets move from the fringes of speculation into mainstream institutional portfolios, the demand for regulated, credible exchange infrastructure has never been greater.
 For entrepreneurs and financial services firms looking to establish a compliant virtual assets exchange operation, Dubai South Business Hub Free Zone offers a structured, cost-effective pathway under Activity Code 6619.85.

-The Virtual Assets Exchange Services licence falls under the Financial category and is classified as a Business Licence.
+The Virtual Assets Exchange Services license falls under the Financial category and is classified as a Business License.
 It authorises holders to operate platforms and services that facilitate the exchange of virtual assets, including cryptocurrencies and other blockchain-based digital instruments, between buyers and sellers.

 Operating virtual asset exchange platforms